 I happen to have a degree in History, so Rome is just about my all-time favorite place.
-The history here is never ending.
+The history here is never-ending.
 Unfortunately, my kids do not share my passion for history at all.
 In fact, they all seem to hate the subject.
-So, began the dilemma of how making them gain an appreciation of Rome and its extraordinary history when they are just kids.
+So, began the dilemma of how to make them gain an appreciation of Rome and its extraordinary history when they are just kids.

 Our first stop was the Roman Forum.

 - Remember, it is way quicker to buy your Coliseum and Forum tickets here.
 One ticket gets you into both places.
 Do not stand in line over at the Coliseum.
 It takes way too long.

 Once inside I began pointing things out and giving the kids little tidbits on the history.